 Another big area of confusion is the term “natural sweeteners”.
 Of course, there are some sweeteners that are more “natural” than high fructose corn syrup, however, these natural sweeteners still qualify as added sugar.
 Although you may use honey to sweeten your cookies, you are still adding it to the baking process, making honey an added sugar.
 (Unless you have found a magical cookie tree, in which case, holler at your girl!)
 When it comes to adding sweetness, natural sweeteners like maple syrup and honey are undoubtedly a much better choice than refined white sugar, but they still equally qualify as added sugars and should be used sparingly.

 Reading Sugars on Food Labels

-For most, the problem isn’t so much a teaspoon of sugar in their morning coffee or occasional homemade desserts, it is the grams of added sugar in day to day packaged goods like yogurts, breads, granola bars or sports drinks.
-A little treat here and there is totally acceptable if the majority of your diet is well balanced with naturally occurring sugars, protein and healthy fats.
+For most, the problem isn’t so much a teaspoon of sugar in their morning coffee or occasional homemade desserts, it is the grams of added sugar in day-to-day packaged goods like yogurts, bread, granola bars, or sports drinks.
+A little treat here and there is totally acceptable if the majority of your diet is well-balanced with naturally occurring sugars, protein, and healthy fats.
 So when it comes to natural vs added sugar, ensure that you are consuming the bulk of your sugars in their whole food formats, along with fiber, vitamins, and minerals, and save the added sugars for sweet treats on special occasions.